A generalization of operads based on subgraph contractions: Contractads

-\begin{defi}[Monoidal definition] A contractad is a monoid in the monoidal category of graphical collections equipped with the contracted product $\circ_{\mathsf{C}}$. \end{defi}
+\begin{defi}[Monoidal definition of contractads] A contractad is a monoid in the monoidal category of graphical collections equipped with the contraction product $\circ_{\mathsf{C}}$. \end{defi}

 Let $\Pop$ be a $\C$-valued contractad.
-By the definition above, we have the unit $\eta\colon \mathsf{I} \rightarrow \Pop$ and the product map $\gamma\colon \Pop\circ\Pop \rightarrow \Pop$ which satisfy axioms of monoids.
-More explicitly, the unit is given by a morphism $u\colon 1_{\C} \rightarrow \Pop(\Path_1)$ from the unit of the category to the one-vertex component of the underlying graphical collection.
+According to the definition provided above, we have the unit $\eta\colon \mathbb{1} \rightarrow \Pop$ and the product map $\gamma\colon \Pop\circ\Pop \rightarrow \Pop$ which satisfy axioms of monoids.
+More explicitly, the unit is given by the morphism $u\colon 1_{\C} \rightarrow \Pop(\Path_1)$ from the unit of the category to the one-vertex component of the underlying graphical collection.
 In the set-theoretical case, we shall denote by $\Id$ the unique element arising from the latter map.
-The product map $\gamma$ is given by the collection of morphisms ranging over all graphs and their partitions.
-In a dual way, we define a \textit{cocontractad} as a comonoid in the category of graphical collections.
+The product map $\gamma$ is given by the collection of morphisms ranging over all graphs and all their partitions.
+In a dual fashion, we define a \textit{cocontractad} as a comonoid in the category of graphical collections.
 We shall denote by $\triangle_I^{\Gr}$ the composition of the coproduct map $\Q \rightarrow \Q\circ\Q$ with the projection to the corresponding summand